 Last year, I finally earned my degree from a local university.
 It took some time before I found a job, and when I did, I knew that it was time for me to, well — in the words of the great Gabriella Montez — to go my own way.

 Technically, I moved out because of work.
 Even though I had to work from home because of the ongoing crisis, everyone at work thought that we would be back in the office by the new year.
 Obviously that didn’t happen.
 To this day, I still have not met my co-workers in person.

-But even if I found a job in the same city where I used to live, I would still want to move out.
+But even if I found a job in the same city where I used to live, I would still choose to move out.

-My wanting to move out had more to do with a desire for change.
-I love my parents, but I also wanted to know what it’s like to live on my own in a country that I still consider foreign.
-My parents were also already planning their retirement, my brother was about to get married — everyone was looking forward to new milestones in their lives.
+My wanting to move out has more to do with a desire for change.
+I love my parents, but I also want to know what it’s like to live on my own in a country that I still consider foreign.
+My parents are also already planning their retirement, my brother is about to get married — everyone is basically looking forward to new milestones in their lives.
 And I, as a newly minted engineer, was also excited about mine.